 Core Industry Documents – a suite of documents set out in the Transmission Licence.

-CP Impact Assessment – BCA / PACA / BSC Agent assessment of a CP.
+CP Impact Assessment – An assessment of the impacts of a CP.
 This involves assessing the suitability of the solution, the lead time required for implementation and commenting on whether or not the change should be made.

 De Minimis BMRS CP – a Change Proposal which, if approved, would result in a De Minimis BMRS Change.
 De Minimis BMRS CPs will be published on the BSC Website and require Committee approval.